dannysam2k5/dannysam2k5/README.md

 ### 👨: &nbsp;About Me :

 I am Daniel, a seasoned Data professional with a fresh Master's Degree in Artificial Intelligence.
-- 🔭 I’m currently donning the hat of a data analyst at Bibimoney Limited.
+- 🔭 Currently, I'm rocking the data world as a Data Analyst at Bibimoney.
+- 🌱 I’m currently applying cutting-edge algorithms to solve business challenges and enhance the decision-making process.
+- ⚡ I always leverage my DBA roots to ensure robust data architecture and smooth information flow.

 <!--
 **dannysam2k5/dannysam2k5** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.